vewpoint/index/blog/capsules/200602/README.md

 *Watch the video for this post in [English](https://youtu.be/S13tjz6TKek) or [Spanish](https://youtu.be/HI_gzeUWiz0).*

-# My fascination with human behavior begins in 2008.
+# I am fascinated by human behavior.

 I think it is important to start the story providing a bit of context.